arendsee/rmonad/README.md

 See the next section for a partial summary.

-## rmonad v0.2.0 goals
+## rmonad v0.3.0 goals

-The coming Rmonad v0.2.0 should have:

- - [ ] Cleaner code

- - [ ] Better vignettes and documentation

-   - [ ] Detailed documentation for all infix operators

-   - [ ] A monad theory vignette

-   - [x] One of two detailed case study vignettes

- - [x] optional docstrings for bound functions

- - [x] optional metadata in function preambles

- - [x] generic plot functions that support nested pipelines

- - [ ] a more elegant data structure for representing the workflow graph
+ - [ ] A more elegant data structure for representing the workflow graph.
+I want to replace my ad hoc, hand-rolled data structure with a dedicated graph library (perhaps DiagrammeR).

-   - [ ] preserve all operations, even those not run
+ - [ ] Record all operations, even those not run.
+Currently if an input to a node fails, the node is ignored.
+So the ultimate graph is truncated at the first error.

+ - [ ] Full code regeneration from the `rmonad` object.
+Currently `rmonad` stores each node's code, but it loses information.

+ - [ ] Add function to align two `rmonad` pipelines.
+This function would be the basis for `diff` and `patch` functions.
+Where a `patch` function takes an unevaluated `rmonad` object, aligns it to a broken pipeline, and resumes evaluation from the failing nodes using the patch object code.

-   - [ ] check for infinite loops
+ - [ ] Store file and line number of all code.

- - [x] functions for converting the pipeline data structure into an Rmd

- - [ ] a system for persistant caching of results
+ - [ ] Persistant caching of results

+ - [ ] Job submission handling

- - [ ] a system for job submission
+ - [ ] Add a shiny app for interactive exploration of a pipeline